benjaminbolling/RSW/paper.md

 | 3-shift | 18    | 4 | 387 420 489 | - | 6.9736 GB | - |

 ## Conclusions
 In this project, an algorithm has been constructed which generate schedules for different number of weeks to cycle over.
 The current issue is that the computational complexity (and hence the required computation time) increases with the number of weeks per cycle, as can be seen in Table 3 and Figure 3.
-This means that for a higher amount of weeks in a shift cycle, this application will need development in order to have more efficient ways of finding the solutions and/or deployment of the application onto super-computers for generating the Boolean Arrays.
+This means that for a higher amount of weeks in a shift cycle, this application will need further development in order to have more efficient ways of finding the solutions and/or deployment of the application onto super-computers for generating the Boolean Arrays.

 For up to 5 weeks in a shift cycle it is possible to use a general-purpose computer such as the benchmarking Apple MacBook Pro with specifications defined in Table 2.

 It has thus been demonstrated that the application can be used to generate 1, 2 and 3-shift schedules.
 Future development plans include adding an automated assignment function of shift types in phase 2, which would further strengthen the usability of this application.

 ## Figures